jasonCodesAway/XamJam/XamJam.Screen/README.md

 Cross-platform way to determine the screen size.

-_Note_: Your application isn't guaranteed to be full screen, so this is the maximum screen size you can hope for, not the current screen size available to your app.
+_Note_: Your application isn't guaranteed to be full screen, so this is the maximum screen size you can hope for, not necessarily the current screen size available to your app.

 #### Setup
 * Available on [NuGet Xam.Plugins.XamJam.Screen](https://www.nuget.org/packages/Xam.Plugins.XamJam.Screen)